Course Level

 Bachelor of Veterinary Technology

 Take your love for animals to the next level with the Bachelor of Veterinary Technology from Charles Sturt University, and explore a career as a veterinary technologist providing care to animals, large and small.
-Youll gain the skills to work across a range of settings, including urban and regional veterinary surgeries and clinics, diagnostic labs, zoos, horse or cattle studs, feedlots or livestock enterprises.
+You will gain the skills to work across a range of settings, including urban and regional veterinary surgeries and clinics, diagnostic labs, zoos, horse or cattle studs, feedlots or livestock enterprises.

 Structure